Trelel129/asset/README.md

 ## Getting Started

-To deploy this asset, you can use Github Pages or any other deployment tools.
-This repository already have deployed using Github Pages.
+To deploy this asset, you can use Github Pages or any other deployment tools. \n This repository already have deployed using Github Pages.

 ## Learn More